nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts
+1. User requests to list customers
-2. JJIMY shows a list of contacts
+2. JJIMY shows a list of customers
-3. User requests to delete a specific contact in the list
+3. User requests to delete a specific customer in the list
-4. JJIMY deletes the contact
+4. JJIMY deletes the customer

     Use case ends.